 - Don’t try to change it for a minute – just notice how it is.

-- Now breathe slowly through your nose for a count of 4.
+- Now breathe slowly through your nose for a slow count of four.

-- Hold for a count of 4 seconds.
-2 is fine if 4 seems too long.
+- Hold for a count of two seconds.

-- Breathe out slowly through your mouth for a count of 4.
+- Breathe out slowly through your mouth for a count of four.

-- Repeat until you hopefully fall asleep or can’t focus on it any longer.
+- Repeat until you fall asleep or can’t focus on it any longer.

-If you’re worried about sleeping well tonight, there are some positive steps you can take today to improve your chances of sleeping better.
+If you’re worried about sleeping well later tonight, there are some positive steps you can take during the daytime to improve your chances of sleeping better later.

 - Do some exercise.
 Even going for a walk or doing some stretching can help.
-But avoid intense exercise close to bedtime.
+It might be best to avoid very intense exercise close to bedtime though, unless you have no other free time to do it.

 2. Food and drink